 - Chen Ping (陳萍) as Chanel aka Lan Bao (藍寶).
 Somewhat in the crazy category.
 But I guess she had to protect herself by pulling some tricks on people, lol.

 - Cai Jia Hong (蔡佳宏) as Christine aka Bai Zhen (白鉆).
-She completed the threesome, of course.
+She completed the group of three, of course.
 And same as the other two, kind of crazy and paranoid at times but I guess their bonds do convince with how they were so worried for Lu Bao that one time.

 - Hao Tian and Shi San Shao.
 I found their rivalry kind of funny.
 But I guess that was one of those typical guy thing with wanting to compete BUT still kept some type of bond.
 The scene where Shi San Shao rejected Fang Fang’s offer really illustrated their friendship.
 In fact, Shi San Shao was right in clarifying the matter with how he wanted to marry Fang Fang because he loved her AND not wanting it to become some sort of transaction.
 So Hao Tian’s trust in him wasn’t for nothing after all.
 Also, when they were hiding at his house that one time, Shi San Shao didn’t even disclose of their whereabouts.
 (Though I was shocked at first to learn Shi San Shao would tell Fang Fang YET it was just Fang Fang’s excuse to come and check on them–and eventually try to make a move with setting the trap to kill Hao Tian.)